AsharibAli/AsharibAli/README.md

 <h3 style="margin-top: 4px;">BUILDING & ENGAGING THE COMMUNITY</h3>
 • 💪🏻 I'm a Web3, and AI Enthusiast.<br>
 • 🌱 I’m currently Learning advanced Programming stuffs.<br>
-• 🚀 I'm a Consistent, Hard-working and Motivated person<br>
+• 🚀 I'm a Consistent, Hard-working and Motivated person.<br>
 • 💯 I'm looking to improve my Position in the workforce<b>
 • 🌊 I'm specialized in Prompt Engineering<br>
 • 👨‍💻 A full-stack Developer from Nawabshah, Pakistan<br>